cosmos/sdk-tutorials/ida-customizations/ida-course/quiz-week1.md

 <HighlightBox type="note">

-**We recommend you attempt the quiz as soon as you finish the week's material, or by by Thursday, June 1st, 11:59pm UTC.**
+**We recommend you attempt the quiz as soon as you finish the week's material, or by Thursday, June 1st, 11:59pm UTC.**
 <br/><br/>
 We highly recommend submitting the quiz as an opportunity to practice and demonstrate your engagement with the program.
 <br/><br/>